 - Decide what you want to achieve - Are you looking to earn some extra money in preparation for the next academic year, or do you have a clear plan that relates to your career?

-- Make use of university support - Your university careers service will have listings of opportunities on offer and will be able to help you with your CV and interview preparation.
+- Make use of university support - Your university careers service will have listings of opportunities and will be able to help you with your CV and interview preparation.

 - Apply early - Some large organisations, particularly banks and supermarkets, can take more than ten weeks from advertising a role to starting someone.
 If you need to start working immediately, target local shops, bars and restaurants, as they often take people on far quicker.